 Railway station: Raigarh is well connected to the railroad.
 It is one of the main stations on the Mumbai-Howrah line.

-Budget hotels in Raigarh.
+Budget hotels and 3 stars hotels in Raigarh.

 There are many budget hotels available in Raigarh, in addition to 3 Star hotels.